 Here are some reasons why the airline might deny boarding to someone with a valid U.S. visa and suggestions to prevent such problems in the future.

-Although your visa might still appear valid on its face, what's in the U.S. government system could be another matter entirely.
+Although your visa might still appear valid on its face, what's listed in the U.S. government system could be another matter entirely.
 The Department of State can revoke a visa electronically if it receives information indicating that the person is no longer eligible for it.

 But, CBP will see that your visa was revoked, and communicate this to the airline before you board, during the pre-clearance process.
 Typically when a visa is revoked, the Department of State will attempt to notify the visa holder.
 But if your visa was very recently revoked or you have moved since it was issued, you might not have received the notification.